paulosantosneto/blueprints-deep-learning/geometric_dl/node2vec/README.md

 - `--percent_edges` percentage of connections between nodes;
 - `--plot_graph` boolean argument for plotting the graph;
 - `--plot_pca` boolean argument to visualize the latent space generated using principal component analysis;
-- `--plot_loss` boolean argument to visualize the performance of the cost function;
 - `--save_model` enables the saving of parameters and weights for later inference;
 - `--device` allows processing using GPU;
 - `--most_similar` defines a range of the most similar nodes.